-A pizza delivery driver is rushing to drop off an order and ignores a stop sign.
-He smashes into your car and you suffer a serious neck injury.
+A food delivery driver is rushing to drop off an order and ignores a stop sign.
+They smash into your car and you suffer a serious neck injury.
 Who is responsible for the car accident?
 Is it the driver?
-Is it the company?
+Is it the delivery company?
 Is it someone else?
 The answer isn’t always clear.

-Pizza Delivery Drivers Have a Higher Likelihood of Crashing
+Food Delivery Drivers Have a Higher Likelihood of Crashing

 Many factors increase the risk for a delivery driver car wreck.

-Many delivery drivers are young and inexperienced.
+- Lack of Driving Experience: many delivery drivers are young and inexperienced.
 Rookie drivers are more likely to make driving errors, speed, act impulsively, and get into a crash.

-The job itself increases delivery drivers’ risk for causing a crash.
+- More Miles Behind the Wheel: the job itself increases delivery drivers’ risk for causing a crash.
 The more miles you drive, the more likely you’ll be involved in a wreck.
-Pizza delivery drivers log a lot of miles, sometimes at night, on unfamiliar roads, and in hazardous weather conditions.
-When you combine all of these factors, it’s no surprise that delivery drivers are more likely to cause crashes.
+Food delivery drivers log a lot of miles, often at night, on unfamiliar roads, and in hazardous weather conditions.

+If you’ve been in a motor vehicle accident caused by a food delivery driver, it’s important to take these steps.
 Your first priority after any crash should be your safety and health.
 Call 911, cooperate with the police investigation, and seek medical treatment as soon as possible.

 - The driver’s insurance information